What is ‘Pod’ learning and why is it increasingly popular?

 The concept of ‘pod’ learning means that homeschooling can become an affordable, fun and collaborative alternative to the traditional homeschooling model of the past.

-For more information on how Keystone can help and support with learning Pods or Homeschooling in general, please do email firstname.lastname@example.org.
+For more information on how Keystone can help and support with learning Pods or Homeschooling, please do email firstname.lastname@example.org.